 Dorothy took that gilded path to the Emerald City to find the Wizard of Oz — a person she believed had the power to better her life by sending her home.

 Career paths are typically not as clear (or gilded) as Dorothy’s road.
 We don’t always know how to find the best support in choosing our path.
-If your current manager or company fails to promote your professional development, fear not: There are clear steps to follow to create your own career path.
+If your current manager or company fails to promote your professional development, fear not: There are clear steps to follow to create your own career path and begin your career growth.

 People looking to chart a course for their career path can employ career pathing to visualize their career development plans.
 Let’s get into what makes a career path and how to choose a career path, as well as review some career path examples.